 a.
-Students are required to complete a MINIMUM of 2 full year practica plus the Intake/Intro to CBT practicum which equals five (5) semesters of PSY672.
+Students are required to complete a MINIMUM of 2 full-year practica plus the Intake/Intro to CBT practicum which equals five (5) semesters of PSY672.
 In addition, students are also required to take the Multicultural Practicum for 1 semester.
-The Intake/Intro to CBT Practicum and Multicultural Practicum are each 1 semester, and all other practica are full year.
-While the available practica vary depending on the semester, these typically include Intake/Intro to CBT training, Adult Cognitive Behavioral Therapy, Child Cognitive Behavioral Therapy (Child Anxiety Program), Psychological Assessment, Multicultural Psychology, and sometimes include Health Psychology and Forensic Psychology.
+The Intake/Intro to CBT Practicum and Multicultural Practicum are each 1 semester, and all other practica are full-year.
+While the available practica vary depending on the semester, these typically include: Intake/Intro to CBT training, Adult Cognitive Behavioral Therapy, the Child Anxiety Program (CBT for children with anxiety disorders and their families), Psychological Assessment, Multicultural Psychology, Forensic Psychology, and Health Psychology.